Chainflow/cosmos-validator-mission-control/README.md

-## Updated Process and Timeline - 10 Jan 2020
+## Updated Process and Timeline - 22 April 2020

 Here's an updated estimated timeline -